 » Program Overview

-Visual and audio media are more ubiquitous than ever; we live in a world with an incredible appetite for constant information and an unending stream of new digital content.
-The people who create this world for us represent a dynamic blend of artist and technician, supplying a creative industry with vital imagination and technical know-how.
+We live in a world with an insatiable appetite for information and new digital content.
+The people who create this world represent a dynamic blend of artist and technician, supplying a creative industry with vital imagination and technical know-how.

 Media Communication specialists fulfill vital on-air and behind the scenes responsibilities for television, radio, and digital media.
 They are well-versed in broadcasting, post-production, and digital marketing, and can function successfully in the commercial as well as the creative aspects of their field.

-• Access to the most up-to-date industry-standard broadcast equipment and editing software. • All Media Communications students receive a MacBook Pro laptop for their academic use, loaded with Adobe software to help prepare them for careers in digital media.
+• A MacBook Pro laptop for their academic use, loaded with Adobe software to help prepare them for careers in digital media.

 source - Jon DeBoer